kubernetes-sigs/gateway-api/docs-src/spec.md

 <a href="#networking.x-k8s.io/v1alpha1.GatewayStatus">GatewayStatus</a>)
 </p>
 <p>
-<p>ListenerStatus is the status associated with each listener block.</p>
+<p>ListenerStatus is the status associated with a Listener port.</p>
 </p>
 <table>
 <thead>